 Searching for things to do when the grandparents visit?
 We're here to help.
 After all, no matter what you call grandma and grandpa, their visit means it's time to lay out the red carpet with picks for fun all-ages activities in NYC.

 While snagging one of these over-the-top treats might be atop your kids' wish list of things to do with the grandparents, we've got plenty of other picks to spend a day showing off New York City to your very special visitors.
 Our top picks for things to do with visiting grandparents in NYC includes delving into history by visiting museums and other enriching destinations that highlight a variety of cultures, interests, and time periods, including the immigrant experiences so many American families share.

-Whether your kids' grandparents drop by all the time or are only able to visit once in a while, the next time they ask where to take the kids, skip the usual playgrounds or play spaces, and suggest one of these meaningful outings, which help the generations find common ground while having fun.
+Whether your kids' grandparents drop by all the time or are only able to visit once in a while, the next time they ask what to do with the kids, suggest one of these meaningful things to do in NYC and help the generations find common ground while having fun.

 Search for relatives at the Registry Room on Ellis Island.
 Photo by Jody Mercier

 Explore the Ellis Island Immigration Museum together to search for names of ancestors and share family immigration stories.

 4. Broadway Show

 Grab a ticket for a kid-friendly theater performance on the Great White Way.
 Too rich?
 Try one of these off-Broadway crowd-pleasers.